 Johanna Flores is a contemporary ceramic sculptor based in Decatur, Georgia, known for her abstract, voluptuous sculptures that explore themes of creation, spirituality and human transformation.
-Born in Los Angeles, California, Flores is a first generation artist of Mexcican descent.
+Born in Los Angeles, California, Flores is a first generation artist of Mexican descent.
 Her astistic process is deeply connected to her spiritual practice, where she believes imagination is a direct link to other realms of conciousness.

 Flores’ work has been exhibited at notable institutions, including the American Museum of Ceramic Art in California and the Museum of Contemporary Art GA in Atlanta.
 She earned a BFA from Parsons in Product Design and Ceramics.
 In 2025, Flores was a recipient of a creative residency at Hambidge Center for Creative Arts and Sciences in Rabun Gap, Georgia.